spacotto/CallMeMaybe/src/README.md

 The environment variable design allows the Makefile to swap in lighter models (like SmolLM) on the fly without altering the source code, bypassing hardware limitations.

 ## Glossary

+### Batch Size

+The number of prompts processed simultaneously by the engine's matrix operations.

+### OOM (Out-Of-Memory)

+A fatal hardware exception that occurs when an application attempts to allocate more VRAM/RAM than is physically available on the machine.

+### Generator (`yield`)

+A Python construct that returns a lazy iterator.
+Instead of loading an entire dataset into memory at once, it evaluates and returns one chunk at a time, keeping memory usage perfectly flat.

+### Graceful Degradation

+An architectural design principle ensuring that a localised failure (e.g., a single malformed JSON string) triggers a safe fallback rather than crashing the entire global process.

+### Hallucination

+In the context of constrained decoding, this refers to the LLM attempting to continuously generate infinite, repeating, or nonsensical tokens instead of cleanly closing the JSON structure.